Jiajun-Jiao/Jiajun-Jiao.github.io/_pages/cv.md

   * Plum Alley, Inc.
   * Enhanced and modernized the official website using Webflow techniques with HTML, CSS, and JavaScript.
   * Tailored the subscription features, including custom payment methods and real-time display of invested capital.
+  * Successfully deployed updates to the live site, available at https://plumalley.co/

 * 08 2023 - 01 2024: Backend Software Engineer Intern
   * UrsaTech, Inc.